ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-deployment.md

 ## Cloud
 {: #vcshcx-deployment-cloud}

 The cloud side HCX deployment is handled by the {{site.data.keyword.vmwaresolutions_full}} automation.
-The default configuration uses the public port group for configuring any fleet components end-point connectivity.
-The fleet components on the cloud side are deployed with their end point interfaces configured with public IP addresses as they are security hardened appliances.
+The default configuration uses the public port group for configuring any fleet components endpoint connectivity.
+The fleet components on the cloud side are deployed with their endpoint interfaces configured with public IP addresses as they are security hardened appliances.
 It is possible to deploy them behind a firewall.
 It is not supported to have the client and cloud sides connect to each other across an existing VPN tunnel.
-If you want to use the private network for HCX endpoint connectivity, you can order HCX cloud side for private network fleet deployment for use across dedicated link such as MPLS.
+If you want to use the private network for HCX endpoint connectivity, you can order HCX cloud side for private network fleet deployment for use on a dedicated link such as MPLS.

 ## Client
 {: #vcshcx-deployment-client}

 The client-side HCX is user deployed and requires administrator level permissions to the source vCenter.
 As of this writing, the HCX client-side manager ova is approximately 1.7 GB.
 When use the {{site.data.keyword.vmwaresolutions_short}} console to order HCX, a URL is provided with a link to download the version of HCX for the client-side that matches the version of HCX deployed on the cloud side.
-This link is provided in the cloud side manager HCX user interface (UI).
+This link is provided in the cloud side HCX Manager user interface (UI).

 A one-time use registration key is also provided.
 Use the following steps to configure the use registration.